I thought I would add a home for rants and stuff. It’s a work in progress. Check back on occasion for updates.

 Take 2 seconds and wipe the plates.

 Breakfast demands good strong Coffee.
-Something with personality. a good Single Origin Guatemalan Sumatran or Kenya AA Oh now I’m dreaming.
+Something with personality like a good Single Origin Guatemalan Sumatran or Kenya AA Oh now I’m dreaming.
 At least a good blend.
 Weak cheap coffee has a particular smell.
 I don’t even have to taste it to know it’s coming.

 I hate the bench!